 - a.
 They are universal (and possibly innate)

 - b.
-Their effect is general by default
+They assess output forms only

 - c.
-They assess output forms only
+Their effect can be emergent

 If Hebrew exceptions are organized using universal constraints, we expect to see the exceptional Hebrew pattern as a regular pattern in some other language.